Membership terms and conditions

 You can’t spend your Personal Member Reward with the following retailers, even though they may sell Co-op branded products:

-You can choose to donate all or some of your Personal Member Reward at any time to the Co-op Local Community Fund via www.coop.co.uk/membership or using the Co-op App.
+You can choose to donate some or all of your Personal Member Reward at any time to be shared between all causes currently being supported by the Local Community Fund via www.coop.co.uk/membership or the Co-op App.

-As a Member you can choose one of several local causes to give half of your Community Member Reward to by:
+As a Member you can choose one of several local causes to benefit from our Local Community Fund by:

 The local cause may be in your community or located in another community.
 When we first register you as a Member or you change your address we'll automatically assign you to a community based on your postcode.